Skip to main content

 Integrative Tumor Epidemiology Branch

-The Integrative Tumor Epidemiology Branch (ITEB) employs molecular pathology, somatic and germline genomics, and epidemiology to identify environmental and germline risk factors for cancer.
+Investigators in the Integrative Tumor Epidemiology Branch (ITEB) employ molecular pathology, somatic and germline genomics, and epidemiology to identify environmental and germline risk factors for cancer.

 Research Mission